-Did you know that mentally practicing (visualizing) your rehab exercises help activate neuroplasticity the same way that physically practicing exercise does?
+Did you know that mentally practicing (visualizing) your rehab exercises can help activate neuroplasticity?

 This is called mental practice, and studies have showed that combining mental practice with physical practice can help you see even better results during stroke recovery.